Comparing The Financial Costs And Value Of In-house Vs. Outsourced Marketing

-Full-time employees usually take time off for vacation or sick days.
-Like most businesses, you’ll offer a certain amount of paid vacation days that employees can take.
-These days cost your business money because you’re paying employees for days they’re not working.
+Full-time employees typically take time off for vacation or sick days.
+Like most businesses, you’ll offer a certain number of paid vacation days that employees can take.
+These days incur costs for your business because you’re paying employees for days when they’re not working.

 When employees take time off, productivity can suffer, especially if you have a smaller in-house team.

 What Are The Financial Risks Of Hiring An In-house Marketing Team?

 Despite the costs of maintaining an in-house marketing team, there are many advantages to having an internal marketing department.
 For instance, you have much more control over your marketing campaign due to managing and monitoring each team member.